Asynctive/AsynctiveWeb/README.md

 ### Permissions System
 The permissions system will store roles and user-role associations in the database.
-The permissions themselves will be hard-coded into role specific classes.
+The permissions themselves will be hard-coded into an array within application/library/Roles.php.
 This was decided because the system will be quite small, and the only person who will be making changes to it will be the head coder(s).
 Constants can be reviewed in application/config/constants.php

 #### Available Permissions:
 	PERMISSION_LOGIN